mobify/workshop--adaptivejs-site-1x/README.md

     ```
 **Remember** to add the `_price` file to the list of compontent to the component list in `/assets/styles/_components.scss`.
 Save both your files in the editor when you are done.

-10. View the potions category page in your browser.
+10. In your browser, view the potions category page.
 Refresh the page from Step 2 in Task A in this README.

     The Potions category page looks like this: